Is CBD Oil Legal in Minnesota?

 Minnesota law allows licensed health care practitioners to certify patients as having one or more debilitating medical conditions.

 Doctors cannot prescribe CBD or medical cannabis in any form to patients.
 Once a doctor certifies a patient who suffers from a qualifying medical condition, the patient registers with the Medical Cannabis program online.
-The Office of Medical Cannabis will process and approve the patient's application.
+The Division of Medical Cannabis will process and approve the patient's application.
 Once successful, the patient receives an approval notification and completes a self-evaluation report in their account with the registry.
 A licensed pharmacist will review the patient's medical history, qualifying medical condition, and information provided in the self-evaluation report.
 The pharmacist will consult and recommend the cannabis products, including cannabis-derived CBD products, to be taken by the patient.
-The self-evaluation form is filled out before each visit to the Cannabis Patient Center.
+The self-evaluation form is filled out before each visit to a Minnesota dispensary.

 Medical conditions which qualify for medical cannabis treatment in Minnesota include the following: